zeroquinc/KodiDiscord/README.md

 ## Buttons

-You can only set 2 of the following to True, set the rest to False:
+- You can only set 2 of the following to True, set the rest to False
+- Except for the Letterboxd button, you can keep it to True if you use it
+- You can set everything to True but due to Discord's 2 button limit, the bottom 2 will be removed

 - `IMDB_BUTTON_ENABLED`: Set this to False to disable the IMDb button in the RPC
 - `TMDB_BUTTON_ENABLED`: Set this to False to disable the TMDB button in the RPC
-- `TRAKT_BUTTON_ENABLED`: Set this to False to disable the Trakt buttons in the RPC
+- `TRAKT_BUTTON_ENABLED`: Set this to False to disable the Trakt button in the RPC
+- `LETTERBOXD_BUTTON_ENABLED`: Set this to False to disable the Letterboxd button in the RPC

 ## Default Poster URL